 After creating your waterproof matches in any of the above ways, it is a good idea to store your matches in a waterproof container.
 Be sure to place the sealed canister in a plastic bag as well for even more protection!

 Another addition, you may want to consider adding waterproof tinder to your waterproof match emergency kit.
 Just grab some lint from your dryer, add some wax to it and allow drying.
 Now you not only have a way to start your fire in soggy conditions, but a way to keep it going as well!
+For more tips on how to start a fire, see our article on this for more information.

 All of these options are not only easy to execute, but quick and effective as well!
 Camping can offer some trying scenarios, and unexpected twists; all it takes is a little extra thought and preparation work in order for you to rest assured that you and your loved ones are prepared!